Bangladeshi PM Sheikh Hasina resigns as widening unrest sees protesters storm her official residence

 The protests began peacefully last month as frustrated students demanded an end to a quota system for government jobs that they said favored those with connections to the prime minister's Awami League party, but the demonstrations then morphed into an unprecedented challenge to Hasina and the party.

-The 76-year-old — who was the longest-serving female head of government — was elected for a fourth consecutive term in a January vote that was boycotted by her main opponents.
+The 76-year-old was elected for a fourth consecutive term in a January vote that was boycotted by her main opponents.
 Thousands of opposition members were jailed in the lead-up to the polls, and the U.S. and the U.K. denounced the result as not credible, though the government defended it.

 Hasina had cultivated ties with powerful countries, including both India and China.
 But under her, relations with United States and other Western nations have come under strain, as they have expressed concerns over human rights violations and press freedoms in the predominantly Muslim nation of 170 million people.